Rodent5/JianaZheng.github.io/_pages/about.md

 I'm very fortunate to be advised by [Prof.Jie Zeng](http://catalysis.ustc.edu.cn/zwjj/list.htm) of Hefei National Research Center for Physical Sciences at the Microscale, USTC.
 I'm also advised by [Prof. Ou Chen](https://chenlab.brown.edu/) of Department of Chemistry, Brown University, and I'm currently working in his lab as a visiting student.

 In this website you can find my CV, my personal experience, and explore different sides of me.

-Section "CV", "Publications" and "Contact" are good to use now.
-Other parts (Experience, Research, Awards) are still under construction.
+- (Notice: Section "CV", "Publications" and "Contact" are good to use now.
+Other parts (Experience, Research, Awards) are still under construction.)